Reviews You Can Rely On

 Security

 If you're locking up in a small town or a medium-risk area (at a coffee shop or a heavily trafficked area), chances are this lock will suffice.
 Thieves are not likely to attempt to compromise a bike lock with an angle grinder — creating flying sparks and ear-shattering noise for well over a minute — in full view of the public.
-Like any lock, it's equally important to consider the context in which you're locking your bike and not focus solely on the lock itself.
+Like any lock, it's equally important to consider the context in which you're locking your bike, rather than focusing solely on the lock itself.
 Also, consider what you're locking your bike to.
 A large road signpost took us over four minutes to cut through in testing.
 A small chain-link fence post took about 30 seconds.
 A lockup is only as strong as its weakest link, and the Kryptolok is certainly not a weak one.

 The cable that's attached to the Kryptonite Kryptolok Standard may be a good deterrent, but a thief with a pair of bolt cutters will make short work of it.